 Your online store filled with tasty, sustainable food and drink is booming – and now you want to grow even bigger?
-If your focus has been more on B2C customers to date, you still have untapped potential for sales growth in a completely new area.
-An increasing number of commercial customers are turning to online shops and marketplaces.
+If your focus has been more on B2C customers to date, you still have untapped potential for sales growth, with an increasing number of commercial customers turning to online shops and marketplaces.

 But what may seem like low-hanging fruit for large corporations can be tricky for newcomers to grapple with at first, especially if they don’t want to invest additional time and money into a second online store.
 Many food startups initially focus on serving the B2C market with their e-commerce shop.
 But very different rules apply when trying to establish a foothold in B2B trading.
-Aside from that, corporate customers have different expectations.
-How can young enterprises still manage to support B2B and B2C trading in one shop?
+Moreover, corporate customers have different expectations.
+How can new enterprises support B2B and B2C trading in one shop?
 And is it even worth it?

-Why it makes sense for food startups to cover B2B and B2C trade in one shop
+Why it makes sense for food startups to target B2B customers

 Some popular office purchases include:

 Office managers prefer these items to be delivered automatically, e.g. with a food subscription for snacks, or a coffee subscription to keep coffee-drinkers topped up.
 The advantage for you as a seller is that this allows you to generate predictable sales and retain your B2B customers long term.

 If you offer products suitable for offices , as well as offer subscriptions, then you’ll be able to find corporate customers.
 While these customers make regular purchases, they rarely require the same quantities as larger corporate groups, therefore, conventional wholesale sales structures are usually inappropriate for them.